andefined/twitterfarm/README.md

 **Notice**: WIP

 # twitterfarm
-twitterfarm is a Twitter CLI tool written in Go.
+twitterfarm is a Twitter CLI tool written in [Go](https://golang.org/).
 The goal is to collect and store data from Twitter Streaming API into an Elasticsearch index fast and easy.
-Before you begin you must have a working **elasticsearch** cluster and a **Twiiter Application** keys/secrets.
+Before you begin you must have Elasticsearch up & running and Twiiter Application keys/secrets.

 - [Installing Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/5.x/install-elasticsearch.html)

-    The easiest way to test elasticsearch is with docker
-    ```bash
-    docker pull docker.elastic.co/elasticsearch/elasticsearch:5.4.0
-    docker run \
-        -p 9200:9200 \
-        -e "http.host=0.0.0.0" \
-        -e "transport.host=127.0.0.1" \
-        docker.elastic.co/elasticsearch/elasticsearch:5.4.0
-    ```

 - [Twitter Applications](https://apps.twitter.com/)

-    Create an application and generate *Access Token*, *Access Secret* for every project you want to run in **twitterfarm**.

-#### Installation
+## Installation
 With Go
 ```bash
 go install github.com/andefined/twitterfarm
 ```

-#### How to use
+## How to use
 ```
 NAME:
    twitterfarm - Collect data from Twitter